PaperMC/Starlight/TECHNICAL_DETAILS.md

 Starlight sets up light sources very efficiently on Fabric though.
-Instead of actually iterating from top down and reading the blocks, it creates and uses a bitset stored on the chunk sections themselves to note what blocks are guaranteed opacity 0.
-So it can determine and use a heightmap for setting up sources.
+Instead of actually iterating from top down and reading the blocks, it creates and uses a bitset stored on the chunk sections themselves to note what blocks are guaranteed opacity 0 so that it can determine and use a heightmap for setting up sources.
 Starlight's light propagator can also be told for a given queued entry what neighbours it should check, and of course you can use the heightmap to figure out what neighbours are going to be level